ayan-usgs/simple-service/README.md

 # Simple Service

-This is a simplePython Falcon based web application for testing in a Docker container and loading environment variables from a mounted volume.
+This is a simple Python Falcon web application for testing in a Docker container and loading environment variables from a mounted volume.
 This is intended test the efficacy of *.var files with AWS ECS which is missing support of env files as of September 2018.